Einhorn Center for Community Engagement

 Purpose

-The Community-Engaged Practice and Innovation Awards recognize faculty who have developed community-engaged learning, leadership or research activities that create curricular and co-curricular opportunities for students.
+The Community-Engaged Practice and Innovation Awards recognize faculty and staff who have led students in innovative curricular, co-curricular or extra-curricular community-engaged learning.
 The mission of the Einhorn Center is to be the hub for community engagement at Cornell, supporting a university culture where students, faculty, staff and partners work together to create a better world.
-Recognizing faculty with emerging community-engagement practices furthers this mission.
+Recognizing faculty and staff with emerging community-engagement practices furthers this mission.

 Purpose

-The Community-Engaged Practice and Innovation Awards recognize faculty who have developed community-engaged learning, leadership or research activities that create curricular and co-curricular opportunities for students.
+The Community-Engaged Practice and Innovation Awards recognize faculty and staff who have led students in innovative curricular, co-curricular or extra-curricular community-engaged learning.
 The mission of the Einhorn Center is to be the hub for community engagement at Cornell, supporting a university culture where students, faculty, staff and partners work together to create a better world.
-Recognizing faculty with emerging community-engagement practices furthers this mission.
+Recognizing faculty and staff with emerging community-engagement practices furthers this mission.

 Funding